dustinlyons/nixos-config/README.md

 ```
 .
 ├── bin          # Optional scripts used to run build/update
-├── common       # Shared configurations applicable to all systems
+├── shared       # Shared configurations applicable to all systems
 ├── darwin       # MacOS and nix-darwin configuration
 ├── nixos        # My NixOS desktop-related configuration
 ├── overlays     # Drop an overlay file in this dir, and it runs.
 So far, mainly patches.